Riverbank State Park: Site

+History

 Riverbank State Park was designed by Dattner Architects and Abel Bainnson Butz Landscape Architects and opened May 27, 1993.
 The original idea for a park atop the sewage plant was Philip Johnson's, who proposed a series of decorative fountains and a reflecting pool.

 Community opposition forced further proposals for a park design that was useful to the surrounding community.
-Gruzen Architects made a design proposal in 1969, and Bond Ryder/Lawrence Halprin made another proposal in 1973-1975.
+Gruzen Architects made a design proposal in 1969, and Bond Ryder/Lawrence Halprin made another proposal in 1973–1975.
 Some iterations of the design included fully decking over the West Side Highway to create a continuous park.
 All of these designs were unfeasible, however, due to cost.
-Dattner Architects was formally selected in 1980 for the project, after a series of community engagements 1978-1980. leading to a design phase 1980-1988.
+Dattner Architects was formally selected in 1980 for the project, after a series of community engagements 1978–1980. leading to a design phase 1980–1988.
 Some aspects of the plan had to be simplified due to a 13% budget cut in 1989.
 The design was inspired by Japanese rooftop facilities, where a similar concept was used for Ochiai Water Reclamation Center and Ochiai Chuo Park.